Skip to content

 Geothermal energy near the surface

-In heat applications, heat from up to 400 meters deep and temperatures around 25 ° C is employed to heat funky buildings and plants.
-Due to the still relatively coldness, the warmth energy from these depths is typically not used directly but is raised to the specified temperature level by means of heat pumps.
+In heat applications, heat from up to 400 meters deep and temperatures around 25 °C is employed to heat the funky buildings and plants.
+Due to the still relatively coldness, the warmth energy from these depths is typically not used directly but is raised to the specified temperature level through heat pumps.

-Near-surface heat has proved to be an environmental-friendly alternative to fossil fuels for single and multi-family houses and is already widespread.
+Near-surface heat has proved to be an environmentally friendly alternative to fossil fuels for single and multi-family houses and is already widespread.
 Typical systems of near-surface heat are earth collectors, geothermal heat exchangers, groundwater fountains and geothermal heat probes.

 Deep geothermal energy